 Architecture is a creative and exciting profession that combines technology, ecology, philosophy, art and science to solve the problems of the built environment.
 Homes, office buildings, opera houses, art galleries, schools and factories are all designed by architects.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to a new program go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, visit the University's credit website for more information on applying for credit.

 Enhanced TAFE-University articulation (credit) arrangements are in place for this degree.
 Students who have completed the TAFE NSW program, Associate Diploma in Architectural Drafting or the Diploma in Architectural Technology (with passes at credit grade or better), will receive a minimum of 80 units at 1000 level towards the Bachelor of Design (Architecture).

 Architects Accreditation Council of Australia

 The Bachelor of Design (Architecture) degree is a pre-professional qualification, followed by the Master of Architecture, providing qualifications to enable students to enter the Architecture profession.
 Students are required to complete the Master of Architecture in order to be eligible for registration by the Architects Accreditation Council of Australia.

 This program is recognised by the Board of Architects Malaysia.
 Students are required to complete the Master of Architecture in order to be eligible for registration by the Board of Architects Malaysia.